nnellans/bash-guide/README.md

   --size
 ```

+> GSG: You should try to keep your lines to 80 characters max

 You can send the output from command1 to the input of command2 using a pipe

 ```shell
 command1 | command2
 ```

+> GSG: If you can fit a whole pipeline on 1 line, then do it.
+If not, then use multiple lines and put each segment on its own line:
+>
+> ```shell
+> command1 \
+>   | command2 \
+>   | command3
+> ```

-Bash supports a couple of command operators for specifying AND and OR logic:
+Bash supports a couple of logical command operators for specifying AND and OR logic:

 ```shell
 # run command1 and, only if its successful, then run command2